hhvm/user-documentation/guides/hack/15-asynchronous-operations/15-await-as-an-expression.md

 To further help protect against depending on order-of-execution, we've banned assignment or updating variables as-an-expression for statements that contain an `await`.
-You can [read the full spec for a complete list of positions](../expressions-and-operators/banning-lval-as-an-expression.md) where we allow updating local variables in statements that contain `await`.

 ```
 // Yes!